cedbanana/dds25-2/README.md

 ## 🔄 Consistency Model

-### Eventual Consistency
+### Quick Consistency

-Our system implements an **eventual consistency** model across all microservices, prioritizing availability and partition tolerance while ensuring data synchronization over time.
+Our system implements an **quick consistency** model across all microservices, prioritizing availability and partition tolerance while ensuring data synchronization over time.

 #### How It Works